2020 World Migratory Bird Day #LegflagChallenge Photo Contest

 • The #legflagChallenge photography contest is open to all participants regardless of age, gender, residence and nationality.

 • All entries must involve images photographed in the countries under the East Asian-Australasian Flyway Partnership’s and/or Oriental Bird Club’s region.
-These countries include, Australia, Bangladesh, Bhutan, Brunei, Cambodia, China (including Hong Kong, Macau, Taiwan), India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, New Zealand, North Korea, Pakistan, Papua New Guinea, Philippines, Russia (Far East), Singapore, South Korea, Thailand, Timor-Leste, USA (Alaska), Vietnam.
+These countries include, Australia, Bangladesh, Bhutan, Brunei, Cambodia, China (including Hong Kong, Macau, Taiwan), India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, New Zealand, Democratic People’s Republic of Korea, Pakistan, Papua New Guinea, Philippines, Russia (Far East), Singapore, Republic of Korea, Thailand, Timor-Leste, USA (Alaska), Vietnam.